gbv/jskos/jskos.md

 property    type  definition
 ----------- -------------------------------------------------------------------------------------------
-topConcepts [set] top concepts of the concept scheme
+topConcepts [set] top concepts of the concept scheme concepts    [URL] JSKOS API concepts endpoint returning all concepts in this scheme types       [URL] JSKOS API types endpoint returning all concept types in this scheme

 The first element of field `type`, if given, MUST be
 <http://www.w3.org/2004/02/skos/core#ConceptScheme>.